 OTES 2.0 training shall be provided based on collaboration between the Association and the administration.
-Members will be offered an OTES 2.0 overview training during the 2021-2022 school year.
 The District will offer OTES.
 2.0 credentialed evaluator training for a minimum of one (1) PEA member per school building.
 A list of resources pertaining to the evaluation process shall be provided to each Association member.